wur-bioinformatics/introduction-to-bioinformatics/week3.md

 A _clade_ is an ancestral node together with all its descendants, which is also referred to as a _monophyletic group_.
 We usually refer to the ancestral node of a clade as the inferred _most recent common ancestor_ (MRCA).
 Of course, there will always be less recent ("deeper") ancestors but they will probably not be informative for recognising and inferring a clade and its relationships, as they are also the ancestor of other clades.
-At deep divergences (i.e. herring _versus_ fruit fly), homology and resolution of the characters used may not be clear and sufficient.
+At deep divergences (e.g., herring _versus_ fruit fly), homology and resolution of the characters used may not be clear and sufficient.

-Information contained in phylogenetic trees is _hierarchical_, with structures being part of other, more inclusive, ones.
+Information contained in phylogenetic trees is _hierarchical_, with structures being part of other, more inclusive ones.
 Clades are indeed usually nested into each other, i.e. a clade is a subset of a larger clade.
-Apart from being nested, clades can also be each other's _sisters_, which means they share an exclusive most recent common ancestor (MRCA) with no other clades included ({numref}`w3f3.3`).
+Apart from being nested, clades can also be each other's _sisters_, which means they share an exclusive most recent common ancestor (MRCA) with no other clades included ({numref}`nested_clades`).
 Such _sister groups_ are highly useful in, for instance, evolutionary and comparative studies, as they represent lineages of exact equal age.
-Again, a MRCA together with _all_ its descendants is considered to form a clade.
+Again, an MRCA together with _all_ its descendants is considered to form a clade.
 Such a clade can then be the basis of further analysis or classification.
 It is good to realise that the clade is based on observations (synapomorphies) and therefore represents _evidence_, whereas classification is in principle subjective (opinion) and an interpretation and use of the clade.
-For instance, when any descendant of a clade is left out in a classification, for example _Vertebrates_ being left out from the _Invertebrates_, or birds left out from dinosaurs, the proposed taxon or classification is not monophyletic anymore and is considered a _paraphyletic group_ (i.e. a MRCA and not _all_ its descendants).
+For instance, when any descendant of a clade is left out in a classification, for example _Vertebrates_ being left out from the _Invertebrates_, or birds left out from dinosaurs, the proposed taxon or classification is not monophyletic anymore and is considered a _paraphyletic group_ (i.e., an MRCA and not _all_ its descendants).
 Paraphyletic groups (also referred to as _non-natural groups_) are still in use but not considered to be a proper basis for classification.

 When studying gene families and their evolution, it is useful to make comparisons among clades in the gene tree, especially among sister clades, as they are of exactly the same age.
 Any differences between them, in terms of substitution rates, sequence bias in composition, or the number of lineages per clade, is then not due to different age of the clades.
 In order to make these comparisons it is important to compare monophyletic and not paraphyletic groups as the latter are not directly-comparable or of equal age.

-:::{figure} images/Week3/w3_03_2.jpg
+:::{figure} images/Week3/rooted-trees.jpg
-:alt:
+:alt: Unrooted and rooted tree depictions.
-:align: center
+:width: 100%
-:name: w3f3.2
+:name: rooted_trees

 Rooting phylogenetic trees.
 (Left) Unrooted tree depicting phylogenetic relationships among a set of yellow and brown bird species; external nodes represent the extant (living, observed) species, each with their morphological synapo- or autapomorphies, the internal nodes represent inferred (unobserved) ancestors.
 The tree is fully resolved, as each internal node is connected to three branches.
 Looking at the brown and yellow birds at adjacent internal nodes, it is not clear in what direction evolution proceeded and whether brown yielded yellow or rather the other way round.
 This becomes possible upon rooting the tree, usually based on comparison with an external reference species.
 (Right) Rooted tree; external evidence (not shown) was apparently convincing in placing the root between the yellow and brown birds.
-Thus, a new, internally-placed, brown bird is inferred as MRCA, making the brown birds paraphyletic with regards to the yellow birds, which are now monophyletic.
+Thus, a new, internally-placed, brown bird is inferred as the MRCA, making the brown birds paraphyletic with regards to the yellow birds, which are now monophyletic.
 The grey arrows indicate the time lines, from the brown bird ("root") which is now the MRCA of the entire tree, to the tips where observed species are located.
-(From Zvelebil & Baum 2008)
+Credits: {cite}`bioinformatics_2007`
 :::

 Rooting a tree is polarising it, making a distinction in what are old and younger nodes.
-When a tree is properly rooted, usually with an outgroup reference taxon outside the group of interest, it is therefore directed in terms of ancestry and clades can be inferred (see {numref}`w3f3.2`; Note that unrooted trees, which are non-polarised, in principle do not contain clades but "clans").
+When a tree is properly rooted, usually with an outgroup reference taxon outside the group of interest, it is therefore directed in terms of ancestry and clades can be inferred (see {numref}`rooted_trees`; Note that unrooted trees, which are non-polarised, in principle do not contain clades but "clans").
-In the example in {numref}`w3f3.2` we see that the rooted version of the bird phylogenetic tree seems to contain one extra brown bird.
+In the example in {numref}`rooted_trees` we see that the rooted version of the bird phylogenetic tree seems to contain one extra brown bird.
 External evidence (which is not shown in the Figure, only the vertical branch on top leading to the outgroup) was apparently convincing in placing the root between the yellow and brown birds.
 Thus, a new, internally-placed, brown bird is inferred as MRCA, to which the outgroup branch can attach.
 This however makes the brown birds paraphyletic with regards to the yellow birds, because not all descendants from the brown MRCA are brown, some are yellow.
 The yellow birds themselves are now monophyletic.

-:::{figure} images/Week3/w3_03_3.png
+:::{figure} images/Week3/nested-clades.png
-:alt:
+:alt: A depiction of a rooted nested tree and nested and sister clades with MRCA.
-:align: center
+:width: 100%
-:name: w3f3.3
+:name: nested_clades

 Nested clades and sister clades.
-Left, the same rooted tree as in {numref}`w3f3.2`, now with nested clades indicated by orange shapes: the small orange clade is nested in the lager orange one; it is also a sister clade of the green clade; as are the blue and large orange shapes (From Zvelebil & Baum 2008).
+Left, the same rooted tree as in {numref}`nested_clades`, now with nested clades indicated by orange shapes: the small orange clade is nested in the lager orange one; it is also a sister clade of the green clade; as are the blue and large orange shapes.
+Credits: {cite}`bioinformatics_2007`.
 Right, nested and sister clades with LCA (last common ancestor = MRCA) indicated.
-(From Ateto 2014)
+Credits: {cite}`nested_clades_2014`.
 :::

-In {numref}`w3f3.4` an example is given illustrating how improper rooting affects clades and the overall structure of the tree.
+In {numref}`hcgob` an example is given illustrating how improper rooting affects clades and the overall structure of the tree.
-The correct rooting of this tree is indicated in {numref}`w3f3.4`, which is undisputed and based on external evidence for these species.
+The correct rooting of this tree is indicated in {numref}`hcgob`, which is undisputed and based on external evidence for these species.
-Placing the root at the seven possible different positions in the unrooted tree of five terminals shows that only in three cases the (correct) human-chimp-gorilla monophyly is maintained ({numref}`w3f3.5`).
+Placing the root at the seven possible different positions in the unrooted tree of five terminals shows that only in three cases the (correct) human-chimp-gorilla monophyly is maintained ({numref}`hcgob_roots`).
 The other four topologies show extensive conflict, both with each other and with the correct topology.
 This indicates that care should be taken in selecting and assigning a suitable outgroup, which can be problematic in the case of isolated long phylogenetic branches (for instance, in protists or zooplankton lineages) or in the case of reconstructing a gene tree.
 In that case, one usually considers a copy of the gene of interest with sufficient similarity to be considered homologous, in a far-related evolutionary lineage (such as _Amborella_, for angiosperm plants) as a suitable outgroup for rooting that gene tree.
-{numref}`w3f3.6` shows an example of an unrooted tree with additive branch lengths; notice that in such a tree there are no "connectors" (see {numref}`w3f2.1`) needed.
+{numref}`alphaproteobacteria` shows an example of an unrooted tree with additive branch lengths; notice that in such a tree there are no "connectors" (see {numref}`tree_types`) needed.

-:::{figure} images/Week3/w3_03_4.png
+:::{figure} images/Week3/hcgob.png
-:alt:
+:alt: A properly rooted tree and an unrooted version of the same tree, with the proper root indicated.
-:align: center
+:width: 60%
-:name: w3f3.4
+:name: hcgob

 Rooting phylogenetic trees.
-With human (H), chimp (C), gorilla (G), orang-utan (O) and gibbon (B) indicated, the rooted tree (top) represents the correct tree topology based on external evidence.
+With human (H), chimp \(C), gorilla (G), orang-utan (O) and gibbon (B) indicated, the rooted tree (top) represents the correct tree topology based on external evidence.
-The position of this root is indicated, both in the rooted and unrooted tree (From Page & Holmes 1998)
+The position of this root is indicated, both in the rooted and unrooted tree.
+Credits: {cite}`phylogenetic_approach_1998`.
 :::

-:::{figure} images/Week3/w3_03_5.png
+:::{figure} images/Week3/hcgob-roots.png
-:alt:
+:alt: Seven rooted trees derived from placing the root on a different branch of the unrooted tree.
-:align: center
+:width: 100%
-:name: w3f3.5
+:name: hcgob_roots

 Rooting phylogenetic trees.
-The seven rooted trees that can be derived from the unrooted tree for five sequences in {numref}`w3f3.4`.
+The seven rooted trees that can be derived from the unrooted tree for five sequences in {numref}`hcgob`.
 Each rooted tree 1-7 corresponds to placing the root on a different branch of the unrooted tree.
-Terminal labels as for {numref}`w3f3.4`; the orange shape indicates monophyly of human, chimp and gorilla, when present (From Page & Holmes 1998)
+Terminal labels as for {numref}`hcgob`; the orange shape indicates monophyly of human, chimp, and gorilla, when present.
+Credits: {cite}`phylogenetic_approach_1998`.
 :::

-:::{figure} images/Week3/w3_03_6.png
+:::{figure} images/Week3/alphaproteobacteria.png
-:alt:
+:alt: An unrooted tree of a group of alphaproteobacteria.
-:align: center
+:width: 100%
-:name: w3f3.6
+:name: alphaproteobacteria

 An example of an unrooted tree (of a group of alphaproteobacteria).
 Colour marks indicate groups that may be clades, depending on how the tree may become rooted.
-The scale bar indicates substitutions per site (from Zevelebil & Baum 2008)
+The scale bar indicates substitutions per site.
+Credits: {cite}`bioinformatics_2007`
 :::

 ### Newick tree notation